In Depth Baby Product Reviews Led by a Pediatrician

 Harness Adjustment

-The harness height adjustment on the Mesa v2 is easy peasy and non-rethread style.
-The entire headrest assembly slides up and down smoothly and can be done from the front of the carrier and with your baby in the seat.
+The harness height adjustment on the Mesa v2 is easy and a non-rethread style.
+The entire headrest assembly slides up and down smoothly, and it can be done from the front of the carrier with your baby in the seat.

 uppababy mesa v2 - the harness release tab is easy to find and pull and allows you to...